 While the Google Keyword Tool is the choice of many, you need to have an Adwords account to be able to use it.

 But Google Adwords is for advertisers who use it to assign keywords to the Google Keyword Planner for their campaign ad groups.

-For authors and bloggers, going to all the trouble of signing up for an account, including your billing information, is not worth the effort.
+If you are an author and blogger, going to all the trouble of signing up for an account, including your billing information, is not worth the effort.

 Or for the Amazon keywords that you need to add to your books and Kindle ebooks when you publish.